joweyel/ros2_gmapping/README.md

 Use the keyboard commands to drive the robot around and watch as the **RBPF** builds a map and tracks the robot's pose.

-or insetead of doing all the steps manually, you can use the following bash script to run all the nodes at the same time.
+or instead of doing all the steps manually, you can use the following bash script to run all the nodes at the same time.

 ```sh
 cd <your workspace/src/ros2_gmapping